 One Time Passwords for gateways

-The flaw in the design of popular payment provider Payment Gateway
+Flaw in the design of Popular Payment Gateway

-- The payment provider fails to distinguish between transactions processed during a single 180-second time frame.
+- Popular Payment Gateway fails to distinguish between transactions processed during a single 180 second time frame.

 - So, the OTP generated for a transaction is valid for other transactions, in the same time period.
 Irrespective of the amount or geo-location.